Tyrrrz/Ressy/Readme.md

 portableExecutable.SetIcon("new_icon.ico");
 ```

+> **Warning**:
-> ⚠️ Calling this method does not remove existing icon and icon group resources, except for those that are overwritten directly.
+> Calling this method does not remove existing icon and icon group resources, except for those that are overwritten directly.
-If you want to clean out redundant icon resources (e.g. if the previous icon group contained more icons), call the `RemoveIcon()` method first.
+> If you want to clean out redundant icon resources (e.g. if the previous icon group contained more icons), call the `RemoveIcon()` method first.

 Additionally, you can also set the icon by passing a stream that contains ICO-formatted data: